-Tasks Opinions on ENTSOG's annual work programme 2017 and ENTSOG's annual report 2015 Opinions on ENTSOG's common network operation tools including a common incidents classification scale and research plans

-Opinions on ENTSOG's annual Summer and Winter supply outlooks Reviews and recommendations on national TYNDPs regarding their (in)consistency with the Community-wide TYNDP Opinions on ENTSOG's recommendations relating to the coordination of technical cooperation between Community and third-country transmission system operators Report on monitoring the implementation of the Community- wide TYNDP and the progress as regards the implementation of projects to create new interconnector capacity Legal basis For all deliverables: Article 6(3)(b) Regulation (EC) 713/2009.
+Tasks Opinions on ENTSOG's annual work programme 2017 and ENTSOG's annual report 2015 Opinions on ENTSOG's common network operation tools including a common incidents classification scale and research plans Opinions on ENTSOG's annual Summer and Winter supply outlooks Reviews and recommendations on national TYNDPs regarding their (in)consistency with the Community-wide TYNDP Opinions on ENTSOG's recommendations relating to the coordination of technical cooperation between Community and third-country transmission system operators Report on monitoring the implementation of the Community- wide TYNDP and the progress as regards the implementation of projects to create new interconnector capacity Legal basis For all deliverables: Article 6(3)(b) Regulation (EC) 713/2009.
 For Work Programme and TYNDP: Article 6(4) Regulation (EC) 713/2009 and Article 9(2) Regulation (EC) 715/2009.
 For Opinions on ENTSOG's common network operation tools including a common incidents classification scale and research plans: Article 8(3)a of Regulation 715.
-Overview (status) Opinions on submitted documents have been regularly delivered during the previous years, except for opinions on network operation tools including a common incidents classification scale and research plans and recommendations relating to the coordination of technical cooperation between Community and third-country transmission system operators, which were not submitted to the Agency by ENTSOG.
-Objectives and Outputs Upon receipt of ENTSOG's 2017 Work Programme, ACER will deliver its opinion within two months from the day of receipt (the work will be performed by ACER staff in close cooperation with the relevant ACER working group).
+Overview (status) including a common incidents classification scale and research relevant ACER working group).
 Other opinions will be provided upon receipt from ENTSOG of the relevant documents, within a reasonable time (usually two to three months).
 Performance Timely delivery of the reports and opinions. indicators and targets (deadlines) Opinion on ENTSOG's Work Programme and TYNDP: within two months after receipt of the document by ENTSOG if considered non-compliant.
 Staff 3.3 FTEs Risks The delivery is subject to the release of corresponding documents by ENTSOG and to the availability of resources (taking into account the possible prioritisation of activities for the tasks of Regulation (EU) No 347/2013).